andrwe455/MonsterUniversity/README.md

 2. Open cmd inside the directory you're located in, copy [this URL](https://github.com/andrwe455/MonsterUniversity) and use the `git clone` command followed by the URL.
     > git clone https://github.com/andrwe455/MonsterUniversity

-    Alternatively you can copy the command above and paste it into the console.
+    Alternatively, you can copy the command above and paste it into the console.
-3. You should see a folder named **MonsterUniversity** in the directory you ran the command on, open this folder in visual studio code for the next steps.
+3. You should see a folder named **MonsterUniversity** in the directory you ran the command on.
+Open this folder in visual studio code for the next steps.

 ### Running the project
 1. After the project folder has been opened in Visual Studio Code, open the *TERMINAL*, type `npm install i` to install the necessary dependencies and press enter.
 The dependencies installation process might take a while so be patient 🧘‍♂️.
 2. Type `npm start` to run the server.
 3. In case Windows Firewall asks for permission, simply grant it.
 If not, then skip this step.
-4. You will see `http://localhost:3001` on the terminal, **Click** on it while also holding down **CTRL**.
+4. You will see `http://localhost:3001` on the terminal. **Click** on it while also holding down **CTRL**.

 ## Usage
-These are the e-mails for each role respectively, the password for each one of them is **123456**.
+These are the e-mails for each role respectively.
+The password for each one of them is **123456**.

 >manager@example.com *manager*
 student@example.com *student*